DerDanilo/proxmox-stuff/README.md

 Meanwhile I manage all PVE nodes with Ansible and usually have no need to restore configuration unless all cluster nodes failed at once.
 But having a full cluster config backup is still useful and makes PVE admins sleep well at night (or day).

-Thes cript must be run as root, and can be run from cron or an interactive terminal.
+The script must be run as root, and can be run from cron or an interactive terminal.

 ### Backup
 * Download the [script](https://raw.githubusercontent.com/DerDanilo/proxmox-stuff/master/prox_config_backup.sh)